 Much has been made of the role that identity politics played in Clinton’s loss to the Pussy Grabber.
 Too often, conventional wisdom says, she made explicit appeals to blacks, Hispanics, women, the LGBTQ+ community, Muslims; you name a group, and she addressed their needs and concerns, but she never once mentioned white middle class or working class people.
 They didn’t make it into her mixed tape laundry list of injury-led politics, critics say.
 And, you know who did, they say?
 The Pussy Grabber.

 White is normal, so it is the default cultural identity for most of the institutions and people in the country including non-whites!
 Movies, TV shows, commercials, news reporting are all produced through the white filter.
-Even the ones that purport to be about non-white groups!
+Even the ones that purport to being about non-white groups!
 And, when a production wanders too far afield from the default white point-of-view, it gets the Beyoncé treatment.

 The chief difference between Clinton and the Pussy Grabber’s use of identity politics?
 Clinton was attempting a big tent in which members of all groups are welcomed, listened to, and helped.
 The Pussy Grabber was attempting to divide us by splitting the white vote from the non-white by emphasizing white identity and the threat that it was under through changing demographics and economic fortunes.